galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 # Conversion of file types

-msconvert is the first tool in this EncyclopeDIA workflow and before analysis of such DIA data may begin, the data file must be converted to the correct file type (mzML) from the raw data.
+msconvert is the first tool in this EncyclopeDIA workflow as before analysis of such DIA data may begin, the data files must be converted to the correct file type (mzML) from the raw data.
+Conversion from raw to mzML is important because SearchToLib (generation of the Chromatogram Library), as well as EncyclopeDIA (analysis of DIA data) require mzmL inputs.
 As msconvert exists on the Galaxy platform, conversion of files to the necessary type is straightforward, and can be incorporated into the workflow itself as opposed to a separate precursor.
-Both the Gas Phase Fractionated DIA data and the Experimental DIA data are run through msconvert to convert to the necessary file type (mzML) for the following steps, creation of the chromatogram library and analysis of DIA data through EncyclopeDIA.
+Both the GPF DIA raw data and the Experimental DIA raw data are run through msconvert for conversion to mzML for the following steps, creation of the Chromatogram Library and analysis of DIA data through EncyclopeDIA.

 ![Alternative text](../../images/image_name "Legend of the image")